 I’m a lifelong student first and foremost.
 I’m always trying to improve myself and learn new things.
-I’m interested in various fields, mostly coding, business, marketing, psychology linguistic and anthropology.
+I’m interested in various fields, mostly coding, business, marketing, psychology, linguistics and anthropology.

-I am a seasoned programmer with more than 10 years in SaaS and am well versed in many languages.
+I am a seasoned programmer with more than 15 years in SaaS and am well versed in many languages and types of architectures.
 I try my best to thoroughly understand the technical challenges of each project going in and then choose the most effective platform / language to see it through.
-Recently most of the projects I’ve worked on have been based in Ruby on Rails, NodeJS and Laravel.
-I write clean readable and scalable code.
+Recently most of the projects I’ve worked on have been based in Golang, Ruby on Rails, NodeJS and Elixir.
+I write clean, readable and scalable code.

-For the majority of my career I have been in a back-end position.
-I’m good at dealing with the server side and know the importance of being able to adapt myself to any given situation / technology.
+For the majority of my career I have been in a back-end position, but I've also tackled front-end challenges for several years.
+I’m good at dealing with the infrastructure and know the importance of being able to adapt myself to any given situation / technology.
 I pride myself in being able to think through complex systems, anticipate problems, and fix them before they happen.

 This startup called me to help them technically ; unable to release a solid sino-germanic marketplace, they asked for help.
-I had to take the lead on a small team, rebuild completely their front-end, stabilize the whole back-end side and improve its speed / scalability.
-I established multiple processes such as deployment automatism, programming good practices, testing, git organization, schedule boards and finally delivered a stable version after a few months.
+I had to take the lead in a small team, completely rebuild their front-end, stabilize the whole back-end side and improve its speed / scalability.
+I established multiple processes such as CI/CD, programming good practices, testing, git organization, schedule boards and finally delivered a stable version after a few months.

 Created a monthly delivery box company with two other associates and one graphic artist.
 I was the lead developer / project manager and created a very customized shopping cart tailored to the needs of our delivery service.
 I engineered systems to handle customer leads, order flow, a recurring payment system using stripe (>50 000 euros growth), and a module that programmatically fulfilled orders.
 I also aggregated data that was collected from our users and build out a reporting module with several easy to understand graphs that helped to make sense of many complex and relational data sets (>2 000 orders).